telliott99/genealogy/howto/notation.md

 The third section is also for any other data or references (or even pictures of people or their gravestones), and for discussion of discrepancies.

-I have suppressed the birth dates for living individuals, even though I consider this information to be hopelessly exposed to the internet already.
+I have suppressed the birth dates for living individuals, although it is hopelessly exposed to the internet already.